Andrettin/Wyrmsun/readme.txt

 - Added support for maps having multiple layers.
 - Flavor triggers now only happen in the campaign mode.
 - Changed the "Defeat your enemies" default objective description to "Defeat your rivals".
+- The Gold resource is now "Metal".
+Gold can still be harvested, and is converted to metal at a 200% rate.
+Silver is converted to metal at a 150% rate, and copper at a 100% rate.

 * Quests
 - Added a new Campaign mode, playable on a massive map with several layers.